-Karamo Brown & Ian Jordan Broke Up For A Heartbreaking Reason
+Karamo Brown Ended His Engagement To Ian Jordan For A Heartbreaking Reason

 Your favorite Queer Eye star is single again.
 During a Friday, Sept.
 25 appearance on The Ellen DeGeneres Show, Karamo Brown revealed he and his fiancé Ian Jordan broke up in June.
 (Elite Daily reached out to Jordan for comment on the split and did not hear back in time for publication.)
 The couple had been together for a decade and had been engaged since May 2018.
 They planned to tie the knot this summer.